14 min read

 Reassessing Risk

-AI is also crucial to quickly and accurately price cover based on the associated risk and needs of the customers.
+AI is also crucial to quickly and accurately price coverage based on the associated risk and needs of the customers.
 This is essential for customers shopping for insurance online and for whom the first to respond with a good rate usually wins.
 It’s also business-critical to the insurer.
 Today’s cloud-connected insurance platforms make use of a wide range of data that is analyzed using AI to score risk and personalize cover in mere moments.

 In homeowner’s insurance, for instance, this can include crime statistics, past repair permits, previous claims, and more.
 It also includes geospatial property analytics that use high-res aerial photography, computer vision, and other forms of AI to instantly provide an accurate, up-to-date assessment of roof condition, fire risk, the presence of a backyard pool, or debris, or hundreds of other factors impacting risk and valuation.

 Our own solution, for instance, includes a Roof Condition Rating (RCR) that analyzes hundreds of different data points to provide an accurate assessment of roof condition.
 This can reduce the need for an inspection and the likelihood that the premium will need to be adjusted after the policy is already bound.
+(In habitational and small commercial lines, this and other forms of commercial property intelligence assess loss-predictive property characteristics to achieve better COPE assessments, smarter underwriting decisions and to accurately match rate to risk.)

 Reinventing Operating Models

-Likewise, property condition intelligence can be used to lower rates for homeowners who take steps to mitigate wildfire risk by clearing brush and other vegetation away from their home, or address other perils that could lead to costly claims.
+Likewise, property condition intelligence can be used to lower rates for homeowners who take steps to mitigate wildfire risk by clearing brush and other vegetation away from their home or address other perils that could lead to costly claims.

 Claims: AI at the Moment of Truth